PayString/rfcs/src/spec/payid-easy-checkout.md

 considerations.

-Furthermore, it is RECOMMENDED that PayID Discovery Servers only expose PayID Easy Checkout URLs which resolve to a protected resource.
+Furthermore, it is RECOMMENDED that PayID Discovery Servers only expose PayID Easy Checkout URLs which resolve to a protected resource (e.g., by logging into a wallet) before allowing access.

 # IANA Considerations
   ## New Link Relation Types